danpaz/yobot-talk/slides.md

 * Remote presence

-## How can we use it better?

 ### Automation
 * Kick off travis when **deploying neodarwin**?
 * Deploy from Slack?

 ### Integrate other teams
-* Everyone should know when a bug fix or feature has been deployed
+*Everyone should know when a bug fix or feature has been deployed*

+## How can we use it better?